ardaogulcanuzer/dimension-reduction/README.md

-# Coffee Sensory Analysis using Dimensionality Reduction
+# Coffee Sensory Analysis using PCA and MDS

-This project explores coffee sensory characteristics using dimensionality reduction techniques.
+This project explores coffee sensory characteristics using dimensionality reduction techniques in R.

-The analysis focuses on understanding relationships between sensory attributes and identifying patterns between coffee species.
+The objective is to analyze relationships between sensory attributes and visualize patterns among coffee samples using unsupervised learning methods.

-## Methods Used

-- Principal Component Analysis (PCA)
-- Multidimensional Scaling (MDS)
-- Correlation Analysis
+---

 ## Dataset

-The dataset includes sensory evaluation scores such as:
+The dataset contains sensory evaluation scores for coffee samples, including attributes such as:

 - Aroma
 - Flavor